swimlane/techpubs-knowledgecenter/docs/turbine_ug/Content/settings/support.rst

 Support
 -------

-Support section enables Swimlane's support team to offer assistance.
+The Support section enables Swimlane's support team to offer assistance.

 To enable support: